ericholscher/ericholscher.com/site/blog/2015/may/25/why-im-building-a-company-structure.rst

 I live for the woods.
-You may live for something else, but it is most certainly not work :)
+You may live for something else, but it is most certainly not *work*.
 I enjoy my work in a profound way, but work is only a subset of life.
 By promoting life outside of work,